-March is the month the gardening programs all appear back on TV because this is the month to get back in the garden.
+March is the month the gardening programs all appear back on TV because if you haven't already this is the month to get back in the garden.

 Here is a little help planning your home grown fruit, vegetables and herbs.

 Here is your what to do check list:

 - Establishing shrubs trees and perennials now will mean new growth that emerges as the plants begin to grow, can be sustained well by the roots in the ground.

 - Plant bare rooted plants such as hedging and large shrubs and trees, whilst there is lots of moisture in the ground.